 After Marilyn’s threat, Bobby really lost his temper and informed Marilyn in no uncertain terms that she could no longer contact him or the president.
 With that, Marilyn became insanely angry, began shouting invectives and swinging her fists at Bobby.
 Wildly, she grabbed a nearby kitchen knife and lunged at her former lover; but Lawford, who had by then entered the kitchen where the two must have been quarreling, grabbed Marilyn’s arm and prevented her from stabbing the attorney general.
 The two men finally wrestled Marilyn to the ground and disarmed her, a wrestling match and take down that did not impart any bruises on Marilyn’s fair, white skin.
 Peter Lawford then telephoned and summoned Dr. Greenson, who arrived about an hour later (Heymann: Jackie, 369).

 In Joe and Marilyn: Legends in Love, Heymann recounted the events of August the 4th but with obvious differences, including the testimony allegedly obtained during an interview with Peter Lawford who claimed, according to Heymann, that Marilyn became hysterical, went batshit, and began to shout expletives.
 Finally, she totally lost control, and in her inebriated state tossed the contents of her half-filled glass of champagne at Bobby; but Peter Lawford, who had wandered inside just in case he had to separate the angry couple, received the mad champagne attack instead (Heymann: Legends, 349).
 Then, suddenly calm, for apparently, as she emptied her goblet of its bubbly, she also emptied her heart and mind of its venom, Marilyn apologized to Peter and offered him a napkin.
-Certainly odd: the knife with which Marilyn attempted to stab the attorney general in Heymann’s narrative from twenty-five years previous had mysteriously and miraculously transformed into a glass of harmless champagne; and we know that Marilyn was not intoxicated: she was not drinking and had not consumed champagne or any other form of liquor.
+Certainly odd, to say the least: the knife with which Marilyn attempted to stab the attorney general in Heymann’s narrative from twenty-five years previous had mysteriously and miraculously transformed itself into a glass of harmless champagne; and we know that Marilyn was not intoxicated: she was not drinking, and she had not consumed champagne or any other form of liquor.

 One certainly questions how a biographer, a writer as experienced as C. David Heymann could make such an egregious error, allow such a major contradiction to remain in his tome.
 In his notes for the chapter in which the anecdote appeared, Heymann alleged that his source, Peter Lawford, altered his original story and transformed the kitchen knife attack into a champagne attack.
 Okeedoke.
 Eye witnesses often change their testimony; but when did Lawford change his?